Reshma62/Reshma62/README.md

 ![alt text](https://i.ibb.co/94b8xcB/linkdin-cover-photo.pnghttps://i.ibb.co/F79zbdW/linkdin-cover-photo-1.png)

 # About me:
-Hello!
-I'm Reshma Khanam, a MERN stack developer based in Dhaka, Bangladesh.
-Known for my proficiency in web development, I aspire to expand my skills and venture into app development in the future.
-I am a quick learner with a strong work ethic, ensuring that I complete tasks efficiently and on time.
-Punctuality is a key strength of mine, and I pride myself on being a dedicated and hardworking professional.
-Looking forward to embracing new challenges and contributing my expertise to innovative projects.
+Hello, I'm Reshma Khanam, a MERN stack developer from Dhaka, Bangladesh.
+Renowned for my quick learning, hard work, and punctuality, I excel in web development and am eager to explore app development.
+My dedication ensures timely project completion.
+On the flip side, my insatiable enthusiasm for learning new technologies can make me a bit restless at times.
+Nevertheless, this drive keeps me adaptable in the ever-evolving tech landscape.
+Excited about contributing my skills to innovative projects!

 # My Stats: